clicknium/clicknium-samples/SupplyChainManagement/readme.md

 ```
 git clone https://github.com/clicknium/clicknium-samples.git
 ```
-- open the folder 'SupplyChainManagement' in Visual Studio code
+- open the folder 'SupplyChainManagement' in Visual Studio Code
-- through `pip` install the dependenct packages
+- through `pip` install the dependent packages

 `requests` is used to download the CSV file and `pandas` is used to read CSV file.